 With cute bear mascots, Sugar Mountain is a fun place for families to teach their children to ski at a North Carolina ski resort.
 The Sugar Bear Ski School is open to children ages 5-10.
 However, those underage tots wanting to try out the slopes are eligible for free lift ticket so they can join their parents on the slopes.
 Children over age 7 that are interested in snowboarding can enroll in the Polar Bear Snow Board School.

 Sugar Mountain also offers tubing for ages three and up, and preschoolers (ages 3-4) can even participate for free!
 (Though all young thrill-seekers age 6 and under must ride with an adult.)
 The 700 foot long runs are often open twelve hours a day from 10AM-10PM.

 Cataloochee Ski Area

-If you’re looking for more opportunities in North Carolina, check out our list on Family Skiing and Snow Tubing in North Carolina.
+If you’re looking for more information on North Carolina ski resorts, check out our list of Family Skiing and Snow Tubing in North Carolina.

 Disclosure: In many cases, Trekaroo writers, including the author, have received complimentary lift tickets, lessons and lodging at some of these ski resorts for the purposes of review.
 All opinions are our own.

 Many Thanks to Lesli Peterson from 365 Atlanta Family who wrote the original version of this article.